All Products

 def get_response(self)

-Gets the last message.
-Use this to get `task-failed` error messages.
+Returns the last message.
+Use this to retrieve task-failed error messages.

 Callback interface (RecognitionCallback)

-In a bidirectional streaming call, the server returns key information and data to the client through callbacks.
-You must implement a callback to process the information or data that is returned by the server.
+In a bidirectional streaming call, the server returns information and data to the client through callbacks.
+Implement a callback to process the server responses.

 Click to view example